Battle of Núi Bop: 4 January

 During the morning of 4 January de Négrier directed several French attacks which pushed the enemy back from all his positions.
 The first French objective was a fort on a hill behind the village of Tay Toun, not far from the marine infantry positions.
 Mahias's battalion attacked and took this fort with little difficulty.
 To its right the 111th Battalion, profiting from the confusion in the Chinese ranks caused by Verdier's counterattack, advanced on the main Chinese positions.
 The battalion charged the Chinese trench with the bayonet, driving its defenders out with equal ease.
 Lieutenant de Colomb's platoon, thoroughly over-excited, pushed on towards a Chinese redoubt defended by several hundred men.
 Had it attempted to charge this position it would doubtless have been repulsed with heavy losses.
 However, the river was too deep to cross at this point, and the platoon was forced to halt its advance.

 Meanwhile, the 143rd Battalion and the Algerian Rifles were ordered to make a turning movement around the enemy left.
 The French artillery punished the enemy positions which it took in the flank, since these positions faced southwards towards Chu.
 At 11.15 am the entire entrenched camp was in French hands.
 The French took possession of two abandoned Krupp artillery batteries and large quantities of rifles, clothes, tents and food.
 Several Chinese battle flags were also taken, and a number of mules and horses.

 Aftermath

-French casualties at Núi Bop were relatively moderate: 19 dead and 65 wounded.
+French casualties at Núi Bop were relatively moderate: 39 dead and 85 wounded.
 The French wounded included three officers, Captain Verdier and Lieutenant Simoni of the 111th Line Battalion and 2nd Lieutenant Larribe of the Tonkinese Rifles.

-The Chinese abandoned 600 corpses in their retreat, and their total casualties must have been far higher.
+The Chinese abandoned 600 corpses in their retreat.
 The French scoured the battlefield during the afternoon of 4 January, and killed all the wounded Chinese soldiers they could find with pistol shots to the head.
 As many as several dozen Chinese soldiers were despatched in this way.

 A number of unwounded Chinese soldiers were taken prisoner by the French at Núi Bop and subsequently interrogated for their knowledge of the Guangxi Army's order of battle.
 These men were released at the end of the war with small gratuities.